-Gwyn Auger’s interest in magic emerged from her love of live theatre and street performance.
-She has many friends in Calgary’s arts community, including fellow SAIT graduate Brent Smith (TSR ’92), owner of Calgary magic shop The Vanishing Rabbit.
+Gwyn Auger’s interest in magic first emerged from her love of live theatre and street performance.
+The SAIT Professional Cooking and Digital Media Certificate grad has many friends in Calgary’s arts community, including fellow SAIT graduate Brent Smith (TSR ’92), owner of Calgary magic shop The Vanishing Rabbit.
 During a visit to Smith’s shop, he suggested Auger try her hand at being a magician’s assistant.
 He invited her to a meeting of local magicians and even lent her a costume.
 Auger says the next thing she knew, magicians were showing her illusions and inviting her to become part of their act.
 As a freelance magician’s assistant, Auger has worked with the best in the business, even appearing at the Mecca of magic — The Magic Castle® in Los Angeles, a members-and-guests-only private club and home to the Academy of Magical Arts.

 Auger sat down with LINK writer Eric Rosenbaum to talk about the myths and mystique of her charming side gig.